awebdesign/opencore/README.md

 you can create you custom route in laravel /core/app/routes/catalog.php which will handle the request for /example page!

 ## Speed ?!
-yes, it has!
-As long as your server has the minimum required for Laravel 5.6 to work everything should be good.
-There's no delay and on some opperations Laravel is even fasted than the default OpenCart system!

-Also the application comes with a mysql shared connector which will help sharing the database active connection between OpenCart and Laravel/OpenCore
+Yes, it has!
+As long as your server has the minimum requirements for Laravel 5.8 to work, everything should be good.
+The module is very fast and has no delay.
+The integration of Laravel Framework throught OpenCart doesn't affect at all the speed of any of them.
+That is happenning thanks to the multiple optimizations done in the code and to the mysql shared connector which will help sharing the database active connection between OpenCart and Laravel/OpenCore

 ## Documentation